aegisfoundry/NimbleKB/docs/printing/print-solution-architecture.md

 When to use OS Printing:
 * When you need to print to a non-traditional receipt printer, such as an 8.5x11" laser or inkjet printer.
 * When you need to print to printers that are not Star or Epson compatible.
+* You must use printers that are not ethernet or WiFi.
+* When you need a lot of granular control on the final receipt over font sizes.
+Epson and Star Direct printing is limited to font size of 1, 2, or 3, but OS printing can use points- e.g., 10 point vs 11 point.

 ## Print Server Printing